Posted November 16, 2020

-Registration for August 9 In-person Worship Service
+Registration for the December 6th In-person Worship Service

 As an extremely contagious disease that can lead to severe illness and death, COVID-19 poses an inherent risk at every public place where people are present.
 While we strive to keep OSWLC safe for everyone, we cannot guarantee you will not catch the virus while at OSWLC.
 If you are uncomfortable attending in person worship in any way, please continue to worship with us online by watching our Sunday worship videos.